HEALTH &

 Student Assistance Program (SAP), a partnership with Pine Rest

-Kenowa Hills Public Schools is committed to the well-being of students and staff.
+Kenowa Hills Public Schools district is committed to the well-being of students and staff.
 We recognize the importance of caring for the whole child and by extension, the whole family.
+In honoring that commitment, Kenowa Hills has continued their valuable partnership with Pine Rest to provide mental health support to all its stakeholders.

-In honoring that commitment, Kenowa Hills has recently partnered with Pine Rest to provide mental health support to all its stakeholders.
 Pine Rest understands the importance of mental health support during difficult times and that the top reason for not pursuing necessary treatment is cost.
 The Pine Rest Student Assistance Program (SAP), also known as the Employee Assistance Program (EAP), is designed to support the health, energy, focus, and well-being of students, teachers, and staff so they can succeed in and outside of the classroom.
 SAP/EAP offers comprehensive and tailored packages, with services provided by local experts, including 24/7 counseling hotline, online & in-person counseling, legal services, financial consultation, elder care consultation, leadership training, and critical incident response services.

 • To learn more about the resources available to you, and to access the Pine Rest online learning library, visit: pinerest.personaladvantage.com and then use the password (all lowercase, no spaces): kenowahills

-• To make a counseling appointment, or to speak with a professional about your options, please call 616-455-6210 or 800-442-0809.
+• To make a counseling appointment or to speak with a professional about your options, please call 800-442-0809.

 • When accessing assistance, you must state: “I am part of the SAP at Kenowa Hills Public Schools” to access benefits and avoid receiving an invoice for services.